 If you plan on buying a heater, do some research.
 Use this guide from Sustainability Victoria to know what to look for.

-3. Shut up unused rooms
+3. Close up unused rooms

 Keep the heat where you need it most by always shutting the doors on any rooms you’re not using, especially when you have the heater running.
+If you or your housemates are out during the day, keep your bedroom doors closed to keep the central living area warm, then you can re-open doors to rooms as you need them.

 4. Get door draught blockers